laughedelic/literator/README.md

 To run Literator from sbt, use `generateDocs` task.

 Output directories are cleaned up before generating docs (you can turn it off with `docsCleanBefore := false`)

+> TODO: list all settings in a table

 ### Release process integration